TILEPROXY BETA 7 (Tileproxy_Beta7_mar21.zip) A Brief "Getting Started" Tutorial

 ASK MAPS at http://city.ask.com/city

-www.flashearth.com lets you compare all 4 services in one handy browser window.
-Again, the pre-configured .ini file supplied here is already set to use Yahoo Maps as the online service, so if you want to try that no modification to the .ini file is needed.
+www.flashearth.com lets you compare the first 2 services in one handy browser window.
+Again, the pre-configured .ini file supplied here is already set to use Yahoo Maps as the online service, so if that's your choice, no modification to the .ini file is needed.

-If you wish to change map servers: See This Page For Instructions
+If you'd like to change map servers: See This Page For Instructions

 Step 5.
 GO FLY!!!